fastapi/fastapi/docs/advanced/custom-response.md

 ## Additional documentation

-You can also declare the media type and many other details in OpenAPI using `responses`: <a href="https://fastapi.tiangolo.com/tutorial/additional-responses/" target="_blank">Additional Responses in OpenAPI</a>.
+You can also declare the media type and many other details in OpenAPI using `responses`: [Additional Responses in OpenAPI](additional-responses.md){.internal-link target=_blank}.